 Saving into a workplace pension can also help individuals to build up pension savings more quickly as they are not saving on their own.
-Their employer and the government (in the form of tax relief) also pay into the workplace pension and once the new employer duty is fully rolled out, an individual’s contributions are effectively doubled by the employer contribution and tax relief.
+Their employer and the government (in the form of tax relief) also pay into the workplace pension.

 Millions of people are not saving enough to have the income they are likely to want in retirement.
 Life expectancy is also increasing.
 On average, pensioners are expected to live longer into their retirement, and so will require an income over a longer period.

 Employers will automatically enrol workers into a workplace pension who:

 - are not already in a qualifying pension scheme

 - earn more than £10,000 a year (this figure is reviewed every year though it has remained unchanged since 2014), and work or usually work in the UK

 If a worker opts out within one month from the day they officially become a member of the scheme, it will be as if they were never a member of the pension scheme and any payments made by them to their pension will be refunded.
 If they choose to opt out after this period, depending on the scheme, the payments already made may not be refunded and will remain in their pension scheme until they retire.

 Staff who have previously asked to leave the scheme, either after being enrolled or opting in, can opt-in again.
 But if they’ve already asked to opt-in during the last 12 months and subsequently asked to leave or ceased membership, it's up to the employer to decide whether to enrol them again.